NouranHany-Moh/Rent-it-Predict-Number-of-Rented-Bikes-each-hour-Machine-Learning-project-Kaggle-competition/README.md

-# Rent it Predict Number of Rented Bikes each hour Machine Learning project Kaggle competition
+# Rent it Predict Number of Rented Bikes each hour Machine Learning project Kaggle competition description in milestone1